 You have an establishment in the EU, meaning your EU entities will have to comply with the GDPR.
 Boardman said there is an argument that can be made that GDPR would apply to you directly in the states as well, “to the extent that you are accessing and processing staff data ‘in the context of’ the operations of your EU entity.”
 She added that the company will have to be aware of, and comply with, EU rules in any event.
 The EU entity would have to ask for the U.S. office to commit to EU principles in order to meet EU data transfer requirements.

-It's clear there are a lot of "ifs" involved in determine whether the GDPR applies.
+It's clear there are a lot of "ifs" involved in determining whether the GDPR applies.
 The hope is these scenarios help provide some clarity on the right questions to ask in making that determination.

 If you want to comment on this post, you need to login.